daryllman/BMI-Calculator/README.md

 - How to customise Flutter Widgets to achieve a specific design style.
 - Understand Dart Enums and the Ternary Operator.
 - Learn about composition vs. inheritance and the Flutter way of creating custom UI.
-- Understand the difference between const and final in Dart and when to use each.
+- Understand the difference between const and final in Dart and when to use each